National Library of Scotland, Manuscripts Division

 - The Labour Party: papers and records of local branches in Edinburgh, Lothian and the Borders.

-- Personal papers of individuals connected with the trade union, co-operative and labour movements: including the papers of Red Clydeside activist John McLean, Christopher M. Grieve (Hugh MacDiarmid), James Keir Hardie, Ramsay MacDonald, George Mathers, Baron Ritchie-Calder, and several Secretaries of State for Scotland under Labour governments.
+- Personal papers of individuals connected with the trade union, co-operative, and labour movements: including the papers of Red Clydeside activists John Maclean, John Muir and William Gallacher; Christopher M. Grieve (Hugh MacDiarmid); James Keir Hardie; Emrys Hughes; Ramsay MacDonald; R. B. Cunnninghame Graham; George Mathers; Baron Ritchie-Calder; and John Pitcairn Mackintosh; and of two Secretaries of State for Scotland under Labour governments: Tom Johnston and Arthur Woodburn.

-- Miscellaneous papers relating to the Spanish Civil War, Socialism in Edinburgh, social history and organisations concerned with the study and advocacy of labour history.
+- Papers relating to the Spanish Civil War; Scottish devolution; political pressure groups; feminist, gay rights, and civil liberties campaigners; social history; and organisations concerned with the study and advocacy of labour history.

 National Library of Scotland